-Example – If no rule is defined for FTP connection to the server on the firewall, firewall will follow the default policy defined onto it.
+Example: If no rule is defined for FTP connection to the server on the firewall, the firewall will follow the default policy defined onto it.
 If the default policy is set to accept, then any remote computer outside of the network can establish an FTP connection to the server.
 Thus, setting default policy as drop (or reject) is always recommended from a security point of view.

-Based on the generations of firewalls evolved and developed over time, there are many firewall types available for use.
-To name them they are – Packet Filtering Firewall, Stateful Inspection Firewall, Application Layer Firewall, Next Generation Firewalls, Circuit Filter Firewalls, Air Gap etc. Not all of them are used widely and discussing each one of them is out of scope.
+Based on the generations of firewalls that evolved and developed over time, there are many firewall types available for use.
+They include Packet Filtering Firewall, Stateful Inspection Firewall, Application Layer Firewall, Next-Generation Firewalls, Circuit Filter Firewalls, Air Gap, etc. Not all of them are used widely and discussing each one of them is out of scope.

 Major ones which are widely used have been described below –

-- Stateful Inspection Firewall (2nd generation): Unlike Packet filtering firewall, Stateful firewalls can determine the connection state of the packet thus making it more efficient over Stateless Firewall.
+- Stateful Inspection Firewall (2nd generation): Unlike Packet filtering firewalls, Stateful firewalls can determine the connection state of the packet thus making it more efficient over Stateless Firewall.
 Stateful Firewall aggregates related packets until the connection state is determined before applying any firewall rule to the traffic.
-Thus, in stateful firewalls, filtering decisions are not only based on defined rules but also on packet’s history collected by the firewall.
+Thus, in stateful firewalls, filtering decisions are not only based on defined rules but also on the packet history collected by the firewall.

-Generally, there are two types of firewall available for use.
+Generally, there are two types of firewalls available for use.
 They are as follows:

-- Network-based firewall – These firewalls function at network level.
+- Network-based firewall: These firewalls function at the network level.
 It takes care of all the packets coming in and going out of the network and filters traffic based on the rules configured on the firewall.

-- Host-based firewall – Host-based firewalls are the ones which are installed on a personal computer/PC.
+- Host-based firewall: Host-based firewalls are the ones that are installed on a personal computer/PC.
 Thus, this firewall takes care of filtering all the traffic for a single dedicated system — unlike network-based ones, which take care of the whole network.
 These are software-based firewalls, which usually come as a part of the operating system.

-Now we have a good understanding of firewalls, following are the common software packages which can help us to configure firewalls effectively.
+Now we have a good understanding of firewalls, the following are the common software packages that can help us to configure firewalls effectively.
 The explanation and configuration of firewall rules in this tool is out of consideration: